-I often buy Costco Rotisserie Chicken for dinner, but you may be wondering, is Costco rotisserie chicken gluten free?
-I’ll share more about what’s in Costco’s rotisserie chicken and what other brands of rotisserie chickens are gluten free and safe.
+You may be wondering if Costco rotisserie chicken is gluten-free.
+I’ll share more about what’s in Costco’s rotisserie chicken and why it’s safe to consume on a gluten-free diet.
 This post contains affiliate links.
 Please read my disclosures.

 Did you know that Costco sold 91 million rotisserie chickens in 2018 alone?
 That means there’s a good chance you or someone you know has enjoyed this 3-pound bird for dinner this week.